-What provisions relating to debt and equity financing are typically found in going-private transaction purchase agreements for private equity transactions?
+11 What provisions relating to debt and equity financing are typically found in going-private transaction purchase agreements for private equity transactions?
 What other documents typically set out the financing arrangements?

-To take a publicly listed company private, a public takeover offer has to be initiated.
-The bidder is required to transmit an offer document to BaFin and to publish the offer.
-For the public offer an independent financial services institution (eg, an investment bank) needs to provide a letter confirming the availability of sufficient funds to pay for the offer (ie, the bidder needs to have sufficient financing to purchase all outstanding shares in the target company).
+In order to take a publicly listed company private, a public takeover offer has to be initiated.
+The bidder is required to transmit an offer document to the Federal Financial Supervisory Authority (BaFin) and to publish the offer.
+For the public offer, an independent financial services institution (eg, an investment bank) needs to provide a letter confirming the availability of sufficient funds to pay for the offer (ie, the bidder needs to have sufficient financing to purchase all outstanding shares in the target company).
 As the financial services institution may be held liable if the bidder is unable to pay for the respective shares, the bidder needs to have and prove enough debt and equity financing for the financial services institution to submit such a confirmation letter.